Great opportunties for Finnish companies in the field of Genomics in the UK

 The real promise of genomics research has only recently become apparent as a result of the huge decline in the cost of genome sequencing, large public sector and pharmaceutical investment and a commitment to explore changes in the way healthcare is delivered.
 It promises to change patients' lives and increase life expectancy in an increasingly challenging global economy.

-In the UK the Department of Health has established a company, Genomics England, to deliver the 100,000 Genomes Project, currently the largest national sequencing project of its kind in the world.
+In the UK the Department of Health established a company, Genomics England in 2013, to deliver the 100,000 Genomes Project, the largest national sequencing project of its kind in the world.

 The work has been contracted to 13 NHS Genomic Medicine Centres (GMCs), in partnership with Genomics England, Health Education England, Public Health England and the Department of Health.